follesoe/iVarsom/PRIVACY.md

 For more information about the Varsom.no API hosted by the the Norwegian Avalanche Warning Service please see http://api.nve.no/doc/snoeskredvarsel/.

-All the source code for the application is available as open source and can be received to verify that no data is collected by this app.
+All the source code for the application is available as open source and can be reviewed to verify that no data is collected by this app.